Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 The scene that explains Mike best is not a shootout.

-It is Mike’s confession in “Five-O.”
+It is his confession in “Five-O.”

 His son was not dirty.